Flexible Sigmoidoscopy Instructions

 - Use the second enema ½ hour after the first enema.

 You can continue to take most of your medications as usual.
-Inform Dr. Khodadadian about medications you’re taking, in particular: aspirin products, anti-coagulants (blood thinners such as warfarin or heparin), or clopidogrel.
+Inform your doctor about medications you’re taking, in particular: aspirin products, anti-coagulants (blood thinners such as warfarin or heparin), or clopidogrel.

 Flexible Sigmoidoscopy Results

-If Dr. Khodadadian sees an area in your colon or rectum that needs further evaluation, he might take a biopsy — a tissue sample — to be analyzed later.
+If your doctor sees an area in your colon or rectum that needs further evaluation, they might take a biopsy — a tissue sample — to be analyzed later.
 Retrieving a biopsy does not cause pain or discomfort.
-Since biopsies are useful for identifying many conditions, Dr. Khodadadian might take one even if he doesn’t suspect cancer.
-If Dr. Khodadadian finds polyps, he might take a biopsy of them as well.
+Since biopsies are useful for identifying many conditions, the doctor might take one even if they don’t suspect cancer.
+If our doctor finds polyps, they might take a biopsy of them as well.
 Polyps, abnormal growths from the lining of your colon, vary in size and type.
 Polyps known as “hyperplastic” may not have to be removed, but other benign polyps known as “adenomas” have a higher risk of becoming cancerous.
-Dr. Khodadadian likely will ask you to have a colonoscopy — a complete examination of your colon — to remove large polyps or any small adenomas.
+Our doctors likely will ask you to have a colonoscopy — a complete examination of your colon — to remove large polyps or any small adenomas.

 Recovering from a Flexible Sigmoidoscopy